 ITE The Institute of Transportation Engineers is an international educational and scientific association of transportation professionals that publish a variety of technical documents containing data used by CALEEMOD and CAPCOA mitigation measures.
 Specific documents include the Trip Generation and Parking Generation Manuals, which are collections of survey data on the average trip and parking generation rates associated with various land use types.
-Mello Roos A special property tax on real estate, in addition to the normal property tax, which is imposed on those property owners within a Community Facilities District.
+Mello-Roos A special property tax on real estate, in addition to the normal property tax, which is imposed on those property owners within a Community Facilities District.
 Mini Circle Raised circular islands constructed in the center of residential or local street intersections for traffic calming that employ yield control.
 They may also be used at uncontrolled junctions.
 NEV Neighborhood Electric Vehicles: Battery electric vehicles that are legally limited to roads with posted speed limits 35 miles per hour or less.
 NEV lanes may be installed on faster roads to allow NEV access.
-NO x Highly reactive gases known as "oxides of nitrogen," or "nitrogen oxides (NO x)."
+NO x Highly reactive gases known as "oxides of nitrogen," or "nitrogen oxides (NO x )."
 Forms from emissions from cars, trucks and buses, power plants, and off-road equipment and contributes to the formation of ground-level ozone and fine particle pollution.
-Ozone Precursor NO x and ROG/VOC are considered Ozone precursors.
-They combine in the presence of sunlight to create Ozone.
+Ozone Precursor The precursor components of Ground Level Ozone for which National Ambient Air Quality Standards (NAAQS) or California Ambient Air Quality Standards (CAAQS) have been established.
+For the purpose of this guidance, Ozone Precursors are Nitrous Oxides (NO X ) and Reactive Organic Gasses/Volatile Organic Compounds (ROG/VOC).
 Reclaimed Water Reclaimed water or recycled water is former wastewater (sewage) that is treated to remove solids and certain impurities, and used in sustainable landscaping irrigation, non-potable uses in double-piped buildings, and other uses.
-Renewable Energy Energy sources such as solar energy, hydropower, and wind, and carbon- neutral technologies such as biomass.
-ROG Reactive Organic Gases (or ROG) is emitted during fuel combustion (e.g., gasoline, natural gas, wood, oil); and by emissions of solvents; petroleum processing and storage; and pesticides.
+Renewable Energy sources such as solar energy, hydropower, and wind, and carbon- Energy ROG neutral technologies such as biomass.
+Reactive Organic Gases (or ROG) is emitted during fuel combustion (e.g., gasoline, natural gas, wood, oil); and by emissions of solvents; petroleum processing and storage; and pesticides.
 Mixes with NO x to create ground level ozone.
 Does not include methane.
 For the purposes of this document, ROG is interchangeable with VOC.
 Roundabout A road junction in which traffic moves in one direction around a central island.
 Entering traffic must always yield to traffic already in the circle, whereas in a traffic circle, entering traffic is controlled by stop signs, or is not formally controlled.